Home » Divorce and Family law Blog » When Is Divorce Mediation Highly Not Recommended?

 If you find that mediator behavior is not changing (even after talking to them), withdraw from mediation and proceed to the court since mediation is a voluntary process to reach a fair resolution.

-If your spouse is diagnosed with NPD (narcissistic personality disorder) and they are manipulative too, consider one of the alternate dispute resolution options we have mentioned below.
+If your spouse is diagnosed with NPD (narcissistic personality disorder) and they are manipulative too, check from the other divorcing options mentioned below.

 Lack of financial disclosure in mediation could lead to unnecessary delays and litigation/ court path.
 If you think that your spouse would be hiding information, then reaching a fair division of assets and liabilities would be unlikely.